Treatments

 • Men with scalp scars from surgery or injury

 It suits men who are comfortable with a very short (grade 0–1) shaved look.
 If you want to keep your hair long, SMP isn’t the right tool — it’s designed to complement a buzzed or shaved head.
+For men wanting to preserve longer hair while treating thinning, PRP therapy or medical treatments may be better options.

 How Does SMP Work?